Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 * Complex
 * Reusable

-Master data is only the reusable entities, such as:
+Master data is only the high-value, complex, reusable entities with low volatility, such as:

 * Customers
   * CustomerAccounts